onchaincommerce/minibet/README.md

 If you encounter issues with transactions not updating the UI:
 1. Check the transaction on BaseScan to confirm it was successful
-2. Make sure your wallet is connected to the Base Sepolia network
+2. Make sure your wallet is connected to the Base mainnet network
 3. The contract emits a `SpinResult` event which the frontend listens for

 ### Testing the Contract